Relationships and Sexuality Education (RSE)

 RSE is a lifelong process.
 It helps children and young people acquire knowledge, understanding and skills, and develop attitudes, beliefs and values about sexual identity, relationships and intimacy.
 Effective RSE, which is taught in a sensitive and inclusive manner, encourages children and young people to value themselves as individuals and to make responsible and well-informed decisions about their lives.

 The RSE Hub will ensure that schools have access to a range of up-to-date, relevant resources and sources of support for the above priority areas.
-Users can download our guidance documents and existing resources, as well as new RSE resources that we have developed to help teachers address sensitive issues with their pupils.
+You can download our guidance documents and existing resources, as well as new RSE resources that we have developed to help teachers address sensitive issues with their pupils.
 The resources provide minimum content and are designed to offer schools flexibility in their approach to the delivery of RSE.
-This approach is intended to enable all schools to deliver effective programmes in line with the particular ethos of the school and to ensure the wide ranging needs of our young people are met.
+This approach will enable all schools to deliver effective programmes in line with their ethos and RSE policy, and to ensure the wide ranging needs of our young people are met.

 You can find more information about the importance of RSE and developing a school RSE policy in our revised guidance for primary and post-primary schools.
 See also UNESCO’s International technical guidance on sexuality education, which can help schools to develop and implement their RSE programmes and materials.